Power of Attorney & Authorization Forms

 Usually, the two aspects of the title are combined into the same person and the form is referred to simply as a “Power of Attorney Form.

-IRS Form 2848 is used to designate an individual to represent the taxpayer before the IRS and to allow the representative to perform all tax acts that the taxpayer would normally take care of.
+IRS Form 2848 is used to designate a person to represent the taxpayer before the IRS and to let the representative perform every tax act that the taxpayer would usually handle.
 Form 2848 is used to file for IRS power of attorney.
-This form is used by the taxpayer to authorize an individual to represent them before the IRS.
-The person authorized in this filing must be an eligible person to represent you.
-This is a two part form in which the taxpayer information must provide their personal information and the representative that was chosen must provide their name and CAF number, which is a number that is assigned by the IRS in order to identify representatives.
+This form’s utilized by the taxpayer to authorize a person to represent them before the IRS.
+The authorized person in this filing should be an eligible individual to represent you.
+This is a two-part form in which taxpayers’ information should provide their personal information and the chosen representative should provide their CAF number and name, which is a number that is assigned by the IRS in order to identify representatives.
 The second part of this form is the declaration of representative.
-In this part the chosen representative must sign, date and enter the designation under which they are allowed to practice before the IRS.
+In this part, the chosen representative should sign, date & enter the designation under which they’re allowed to practice before the IRS.

-A taxpayer can limit which duties their representative can perform by attaching a statement to the power of attorney explaining exactly what their duties will be.
-Without limitations, the representative will be able to sign consents extending the time to assess tax, record the interview, sign waivers agreeing to tax adjustments, sign closing agreements, and also receive refund checks.
+Taxpayers can limit which responsibilities their representative can do by attaching a statement to the power of attorney which plains what exactly their duties would be.
+Without limitations, the representative will be able to receive refund checks, sign closing agreements, sign waivers agreeing to tax adjustments, record the interview, and sign consents extending the time to assess tax.

 Using Form 2848 gives the representative access to all tax years and to act on all tax matters listed on the form.
-If the taxpayer only wants the representative to have access to their current year’s tax information, they should fill out the “third party designee” section on their income tax return.
+If the taxpayer only needs the representative to have accessibility to their tax information for the current year, they must fill out the section of “third party designee” on their income tax return.

-NOTE: The authorized representative(s) must sign and date the bottom of page 2 or the Power of Attorney will be returned.
-Form 2848 cannot be filed electronically with the tax return.
-Joint return filers must complete and submit separate Forms 2848.
+NOTE: The representative(s) authorized should sign & date the bottom of page 2 or the Power of Attorney will be returned.
+Form 2848 can’t be filed electronically with the tax return.
+Joint return filers should complete & submit separate Forms 2848.

 Tax Form 8821 – Tax Information Authorization

-IRS form 8821 is used to authorize any individual, corporation, firm, organization, or partnership to inspect and/or receive your private tax information.
-They can receive information from any IRS office for the tax information and years that are listed when the form is completed.
-When this form is completed it gives the appointee limited power over your financial information.
-Completing this form will not allow them to represent you to the IRS, execute waives, sign documents or closing agreements.
-If you want them to have the power to represent you then you must file for a power of attorney with form 2848 listed below.
+IRS form 8821 is utilized to authorize any person, partnership, organization, firm, or corporation to inspect and/or receive your private tax information.
+They can receive information from any IRS office for the tax information and years that are listed when the form’s completed.
+When this form’s completed, the appointee is given limited power over your financial information.
+Finishing this form won’t let them execute waives, closing agreements, represent you to the IRS, or sign documents.
+If you need them to have the power to represent you, then you must file for a power of attorney with form 2848 listed below.

 Form 2848 Filing Instructions